 k.
 Provisions, Contingent Liabilities and Contingent Assets

-Provisions are recognised for present obligation (legal or constructive) of uncertain timing or amount arising as a result of past event where a reliable estimate can be made and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation.
+Provisions are recognized for present obligation (legal or constructive) of uncertain timing or amount arising as a result of past event where a reliable estimate can be made and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation.

 When it is not probable that an outflow of resources embodying economic benefits will be required or the amount cannot be estimated reliably the obligation is disclosed as a contingent liability unless the possibility of outflow of resources embodying economic benefit is remote.

 Possible obligations, whose existence will only be confirmed by the occurrence or nonoccurrence of one or more uncertain future events, not wholly with in the control of entity, are also disclosed as contingent liabilities.
+Contingent assets are not recognized in financial statement.
+However, when the realization of income is virtually certain, then the related asset is no longer a contingent asset, but it is recognized as an asset.

 Commitments include the amount of purchase order (net of advances) issued to parties for completion of assets.
+Provisions, contingent liabilities, contingent assets and commitments are reviewed at each balance sheet date.

 l.
 Segment reporting

 The Company’s operating segments are established on the basis of those components of the group that are evaluated regularly by the Board of Directors (the ‘Chief Operating Decision Maker’ as defined in Ind AS 108 -‘Operating Segments’), in deciding how to allocate resources and in assessing performance.
-Segment performance is evaluated based on profit or loss and is measured consistently with the profit or loss in the financial statements.
+Segment performance is evaluated based on profit or loss and is measured consistently with the profit or loss in the financial statements

-The Operating Segments have been identified on the basis of the nature of products/services.
+The Operating Segments have been identified on the basis of the nature of products/services

 a) Segment revenue includes sales and other income directly identifiable with/allocable to the segment including intersegment transfers.

-b) Expenses that are directly identifiable with/allocable to segments are considered for determining the segment results.
+segment results.
 Expenses which relate to the Company as a whole and not allocable to segments are included under unallocable expenditure.

 c) Income which relates to the Company as a whole and not allocable to segments is included in unallocable income.